mpinardi/cucumber-performance/README.md

 CBDT requires an automation team to follow strict guidelines when coding functional test cases.
 Being careful to avoid static variables and race conditions that will cause failures in a multiple-threaded world.
-This of course requires a larger understanding of programming or a least team leadership that can enforce these guidelines.
+This of course requires a larger understanding of programming or at least team leadership that can enforce these guidelines.

 ## Getting Started
 It takes a lot of planning to implement Cucumber Perf.

 Your functional automation should follow these rules:
 * Use a non specific test harness.
 This should standardize all your common functions.
 * Do not use static variables!
-Your code must work in a multithreaded world.
 * Properly comment your features and scenarios.
 You want to keep track of what scenarios can be run multithreaded.

 Follow directions in [wiki](https://github.com/mpinardi/cucumber-performance/wiki) to get up and running.